filamentphp/filament/packages/tables/docs/05-actions.md

 }
 ```

+Or display bulk actions both above and below the table, with the `BulkActionsPosition::AboveAndBelowTable`
+position option.

 ## Header actions

 Both [row actions](#row-actions) and [bulk actions](#bulk-actions) can be rendered in the header of the table.
 You can put them in the `$table->headerActions()` method: